dart-studio

 What Gemma 4 does well

-• Solid multilingual capability out of the box
+• Solid multilingual out of the box

-• Efficient at quantized sizes
+• Efficient at quantized sizes (q4_K_M weights are reasonable)

 All true.
 All genuinely impressive.

-What it doesn't change
+What it doesn't change for a running small deployment

 Next step